-- City Manager's Office decreased just less of \$0.1 million due to direct work on the COVID-19 pandemic that were paid by CARES Act funding. - City Attorney's Office decreased \$0.2 million due to the legal services for various issues being charged to specific cost centers.

-- Non-departmental increased more than \$0.1 million due to increases in contractual & professional services for the City and additional software & hardware needs. - Police and Fire services decreased a combined \$0.5 million due to decreased actual service hours in fiscal year 2019-20. - Community Development combined decreased by \$0.2 million due to overall lower activity during fiscal year 2019-20.
+- City Manager's Office decreased less of \$0.1 million due to direct work on the COVID-19 pandemic that were paid by CARES Act funding. - City Attorney's Office decreased \$0.2 million due to the legal services for various issues being charged to specific cost centers. - Administrative Services increased by \$0.2 million due to staff promotions and additional positions in the department - Non-departmental increased nearly \$0.2 million due to increases in contractual & professional services for the City and additional software & hardware needs - Police and Fire services decreased a combined \$0.2 million due to increased cost efficiencies from restructuring their general service hours and having more targeted law enforcement services based on the City's needs. - Community Development combined increased by more than \$0.5 million due to overall increased activity during fiscal year 2020-21.

-General Fund actual revenues were a net \$13,600 less than budget.
-The primary sources for the revenue received being less than budgeted are as follows:
+General Fund actual revenues were a net \$261,000 more than the final budget.

+The primary sources for the revenue received being more than budgeted are as follows:

-- Taxes received were \$0.1 million less than budgeted, primarily due to sales taxes being affected by the COVID-19 pandemic. - License and Permits were more than \$0.2 million more due to increased activity at the end of the fiscal year. - Use of Money & Property and Miscellaneous revenues were less than \$0.1 million more than budgeted related to better interest rates and an increase in miscellaneous items received. - Transfers In were \$0.2 million less than budgeted due to lower allocated costs to other funds.
+- Taxes received were \$280,000 more than the final budget, primarily due to increase sales taxes received. - License and Permits were \$87,000 more due to increased activity at the end of the fiscal year. - Intergovernmental, Charges for Services, and Fines & Forfeitures received were a combined \$13,000 lower than budgeted due to lower than anticipated reimbursements from other governments. - Use of Money & Property and Miscellaneous revenues were \$70,000 more than budgeted related to lower interest rates and an increase in miscellaneous items received.

+- Transfers In were \$163,000 less than budgeted due to lower allocated costs to the other funds.

-General Fund actual expenditures were a net \$0.1 million more than budget.
-The primary sources for the net expenditure increase are as follows:
+General Fund actual expenditures were a net \$1.1 million less than the final budget.
+The primary source for the net expenditure decrease is as follows: